meldstonerogers/capstone-stonerogers/README.md

 ## Introduction

-This is a professional project exaiming trends in suicide rates over time.
-Data has been gathered from Center for Disease Control using the Web-based Injury Statistics Query and Reporting System [(WISQARS)](https://wisqars.cdc.gov/about/fatal-injury-data/).
+This is a professional project exaiming trends in suicide over time.
+Data has been gathered from Center for Disease Control using the Wide-ranging ONline Data for Epidemiologic Research[(WONDER)](https://wonder.cdc.gov) system.

 ---
 ## How to Install and Run the Project